UC Davis School of Medicine Community Health Scholars (CHS) Curriculum

 - REACH students are required to enroll in the Summer REACH (research, education and community health) program.

-- Medical Care for Underserved and Marginalized Communities (IMD 490): This 2-week rotation is required for all CHS students in their fourth year.
+- Medical Care for Underserved and Marginalized Communities (IMD 490): This 2-week rotation is strongly encouraged for all CHS students in their fourth year.
 Students will reflect on their medical training, learn new clinical skills, and make plans to utilize these skills during their residency training and future careers in service for patients from marginalized communities.